-Within individual sections it is often all too easy to lose your focus and to then end up being too superficial in your work.
-By using subheadings you make sure that you stay focussed but at the same time you guide the reader through your thought processes more clearly.
-For a case study or evidence section consider the following subheadings: context, rationale, summary of practice, summary of scholarly activity, feedback, evaluation.
+Within individual sections, it is often all too easy to lose your focus and then end up being too superficial in your work.
+By using subheadings you make sure that you stay focussed but at the same time, you guide the reader through your thought processes more clearly.
+For a case study or evidence, the section considers the following subheadings: context, rationale, a summary of practice, a summary of scholarly activity, feedback, evaluation.

 Map your work against the assessment criteria.

 Where your portfolio is assessed against teaching standards or framework values and the like link to those within your writing by including references like (S2, A3, K5).
 This will help you ensure that across the portfolio you meet all the criteria required, but will also help the assessor follow your train of thought.
 For example, you may want the assessment example mentioned earlier to evidence your ability to mark or to provide feedback or to communicate effectively with parents or all three.
 Your assessor needs to know this and therefore mapping is a very helpful tool to demonstrate your critical thinking.